djgrove/lyrassist/angular-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+## Setting up local environment with Docker

+Typically you would run `ng serve` for a dev server, but to keep things all packaged nicely, this project is managed by Docker.
+To build and run an instance of the server, simply run:

+`docker-compose up -d`

+This will give you a dev environment on localhost port 80.
+You can still edit the project source as you would normally.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Deployment building

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.